bitsofcotton/p2/README.md

     ... | p2 l 0 | tee 0 | <predictor> | ...
     p2 l 0 < 0 | catgr 3 | p2 h ... p2 f ... | cr.py e | cr.py m
     # listen residue with rand_correct.mid.

+    # N.B. there's many much of the combibnations, if we upload them on
+    #      this README.md they'd slip from somehow in our experience some years
+    #      ago. so we absent intentionally blank them.

 # Description:
 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by p2 c.